 Why Should You Care?
 Why Crawl Errors & Crawl Budget Matter in SEO

 You execute SEO in the first place in order to rank better in the search results.
 The remaining pages on your website will not be indexed if the number of pages exceeds the crawl budget for your domain.
 They won’t rank or show up in search results as a result.
 Therefore, you want as many of your pages to be found by and understood by search engines as possible, as soon as feasible.

 Search engines won’t be able to crawl your website effectively if you’re squandering crawl money.
 They’ll waste time on unimportant portions of your website, which may prevent them from finding the crucial sections.
-It should be clear where this goes: squandering crawl money and cutting it with crawl mistakes will have a negative impact on your SEO performance.
+It should be clear where this goes: squandering crawl money and cutting it with crawl mistakes will hurt your SEO performance.

 Are Crawl Errors and Crawl Budget a Google Ranking Factor?

 To be clear, neither crawl budget nor mistakes are considerations in Google rankings.
 However, a page won’t rank if it can’t be indexed or displayed (or pass any link equity).
 Crawl errors are a crucial SEO check, and managing your crawl budget is a crucial component of your SEO efforts since they may reveal whether this is occurring on your site.

 What Factors Can Affect Crawl Budget?

 - Low- or non-existent-value pages will reduce your crawl budget.
 Make sure to eliminate those URLs with little value addition.